 Preliminary Testing

-Great care was taken in the implementation of staff working remotely.
-After selecting the operators that would work from home, the manager and another staff member tested the remote operator stations for about a month.
-This helped them know exactly what the operators would be experiencing from home.
-The manager commented, “We wanted to make sure this would work.
-Once we knew that it would work, we gave the operators home computers to use, and we were able to get them up and running.
-I gradually added more people.”
+Great care was taken when implementing remote staff.
+After selecting which operators would work from home, the manager and another staff member tested the remote operator stations for about a month.
+This helped to determine exactly what the operators would be experiencing from home.
+The manager commented, “Once we knew our new remote arrangement would work, we gave the operators home computers to use, and we were able to get them up and running.
+I gradually added more remote agents.”

 Home Setup